Spinach and Ricotta Beef Rolls

 Starting at the short end, roll the slices up into a bundle.

-Next wrap up each meat bundle in 1-2 slices of prosciutto.
+Next, wrap each meat bundle in 1-2 slices of prosciutto.

 Brush the tops with honey during the last 5 minutes of baking.
-Cover and cool slightly before slicing.

-Notes ♪♫ I hope you loved this recipe as much as we did!
+Notes ♪♫ I hope you loved this recipe and plan on giving it a try!
 Check out some of my other bundled meat recipes, not only for beef, but chicken and fish too!
 Bracciole, Italian Skirt Steak Rolls, Chicken Cordon Bleu, Crab Stuffed Sole.

 Print This Post Print This Post